 In the event of another fire, we are it (GLF), there is no one else!

-several hours), you must be trained and have taken the S100 course (its free with a bit your time).
+several hours or a days), you must be trained and have taken the S100 course (its free with a bit your

 It is required by the Government to be cover by Worker Compensation, as GLF works under BC Forestry.

 There was a lot of work went into the facility, and this was just near the start of it back in May of 2013!
 Lots of volunteer time went into making it happen back then.
 Thanks to all the volunteers!

 Gun Lake Fire Protection Society Fire Hall start with Sal DeMare, Al Leighton and 2 others on May 11, 2013.

 Less we not forget all the hard work of Gun Lake volunteers, it appears construction was started in 2012 with the excavation of the site, after many years of negotiation with the SLRD for a site.